AWegnerGitHub/awegnergithub.github.io-content/2020_04_24_nursery_unbox.md

 ![Quick Start - Back][quickstartback]

-The last step in the quick start is a note on the application provide by Rise Gardens.
+The last step in the quick start is a note on the application provided by Rise Gardens.
 I'm new at hydroponics, so I'm looking forward to using this for the first few growing cycles.
 I'm also hoping that I learn something about how much nutrient solution I should be adding, so that I don't need to be reliant on the app in the future.
 We'll see